open-webui/docs/features.md

 - 🖥️ **Intuitive Interface**: Our chat interface takes inspiration from ChatGPT user interface, ensuring a user-friendly experience.

-- 📱 **Responsive Design**: Enjoy a seamless experience across Desktop PC, Laptop, and Mobile devices.

 - ⚡ **Swift Responsiveness**: Enjoy reliably fast and responsive performance.

-- 🚀 **Effortless Setup**: Install seamlessly using Docker or Kubernetes (kubectl, kustomize or helm) for a hassle-free experience.

 - 📦 **Pip Install Method (Soon/WIP)**: Install Open WebUI using pip, simplifying the installation process and making it even easier for newcomers to get started.

 - 🌈 **Theme Customization**: Choose from a variety of solid, yet sleek themes to personalize your Open WebUI experience.
 Choose between either Light, Dark, or OLED Dark mode; or simply let your device choose for you!

 - 💻 **Code Syntax Highlighting**: Enjoy enhanced code readability with our syntax highlighting feature.

-- ✒️🔢 **Full Markdown and LaTeX Support**: Elevate your LLM experience with comprehensive Markdown and LaTeX capabilities for enriched interaction.

 - ↕️ **Bi-Directional Chat Support**: Easily switch between left-to-right and right-to-left chat directions to accommodate various language preferences.